kaizen-ai/kaizenflow/sorrentum_sandbox/sorrentum_data_node/README.md

 4. There are two Airflow DAGs preloaded for this example
 - `download_periodic_1min_postgres_ohlcv` - by default scheduled to run every minute and download last minute worth of OHLCV data using `sorrentum_sandbox/examples/binance/download_to_db.py`
 - `download_periodic_1min_postgres_ohlcv` - by default scheduled to run every 5 minutes, load data from a postgres table, resample and save back
+5. TODO(Juraj): rather then explaining how to switch on a DAG in every example we can just add a separate section above.